dagronf/DSFSparkline/README.md

 An optional range can be set on the data source, which means that the view will automatically clip any incoming data to that range.
 Without a range specified, the sparkline's vertical range will grow and shrink to accomodate the full range of data.

+### Zero line

+You can define a 'zero-line' to your line or bar graph.
+The zero-line denotes the zero value on the graph.
+The 'zero' value can be changed for a graph, so for example if your graph goes from 0 -> 100, you can draw the zero-line at 20 by setting the zero value on the datasource)

 ## Views